paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-002-national-forests.md

 ### Statutory Notes

 #### References in Text
 Act of March 1, 1911, referred to in text, is act Mar.
 1, 1911, ch.
 186, 36 Stat.
-961, as amended, popularly known as the Weeks Law, which is classified to sections 480, 500, 513 to 519, 521, 552, and 563 of this title.
+961, popularly known as the Weeks Law, which enacted former sections 513 and 514 and sections 515 to 519, 521, 552, and 563 of this title and amended sections 480 and 500 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 552 of this title](./chapter-003-forests-forest-service-reforestation-management.md#section-552) and Tables.

 #### Amendments
 1988—Pub.
 L. 100–409 substituted “National Forest System lands” for “national forest lands” and inserted provision that lands interchanged under authority of this section and [section 505a of this title](./chapter-002-national-forests.md#section-505a) be deemed to include interests in lands.